-As student body president, Nick Goettsche presides over the executive branch of the Student Government.
-The president REPRESENTS the student body and is the principal liaison between WTAMU students and the faculty, staff and administration.
+The student body president presides over the executive branch of the Student Government.
+The president represents the student body and is the principal liaison between WTAMU students and the faculty, staff and administration.
 The president also acts as the chief executive officer of the Student Government.
 The president is the official student spokesperson for the University at the local, system, state and national levels.
-He is responsible for appointing students to University standing committees and is accountable for seeing that all provisions of the WTAMU constitution are faithfully executed.
+The student body president is responsible for appointing students to University standing committees and is accountable for seeing that all provisions of the WTAMU constitution are faithfully executed.

-As student body vice president and student senate president, Jose Lopez is responsible for the legislative branch of Student Government.
-This branch consists of Student Senate with approximately 35 elected senators who REPRESENT WTAMU students in their designated college or freshmen and graduate students.
-The purpose of student senate is to REPRESENT the students' views to the University administration.
+The student body vice president and student senate president is responsible for the legislative branch of Student Government.
+This branch consists of Student Senate with approximately 35 elected senators who represent WTAMU students in their designated college or freshmen and graduate students.
+The purpose of student senate is to represent the students' views to the University administration.
 Through bills, resolutions and committees, Student Senate takes action on various University issues and student concerns.

 Student Government Committees

 The four committees within Student Senate develop goals that benefit the entire student body, working to achieve these goals during the semester.
 The four committees are:

 If you would like to get involved with Student Government, consider joining Student Senate.
 Each college is designated a specific number of senators, based on the number of students in their college.
 If a vacancy is available in your college, download, print, and fill out the application below and bring it by JBK 102E.